-One of the best parts of having an Ethereum wallet like Rainbow is that you are in total control of your money.
-Unlike a bank account from Wells Fargo or a crypto exchange like Coinbase, we do not hold your assets on your behalf.
-Instead, your money is actually yours thanks to the power of cryptography.
-You can do whatever you want with it, whenever you want.
-No one is standing in your way!
+One of the best parts of having a self-custodial wallet like Rainbow is that you are in total control of your money.
+Unlike a bank account from Wells Fargo or a crypto exchange like Coinbase, Rainbow does not hold your assets on your behalf.
+Instead, your money is completely in your own control thanks to the power of cryptography.

 So, let’s talk about your crypto wallet and how to be safe as you're exploring the world of Ethereum!

 To get started, the world of crypto and Web3 is a bit different than how we're used to surfing the traditional internet.
 A crypto wallet doesn’t typically have a username or password associated with it.
-Instead, it has 3 things — none of which are chosen by the owner:
+Instead, it has 2 things — neither of which are chosen by the owner:

 - Public wallet address:

-- A private key or secret phrase on the other hand grants control over everything inside of a wallet.
+A private key or secret phrase on the other hand grants complete control over everything inside of a wallet.
 Never share your secret phrase with literally anybody and never ever enter your secret phrase into a website.
 If you ever share your secret phrase, you are at risk of losing all your funds.

-Doing your part to keep access to your wallet:
+How to never lose access to your wallet:

 If you lose your wallet's private key and secret phrase, there's no way of recovering access to the wallet.
 You can't just click a "forgot password" button, and there's no 2-factor authentication.
-Wallet providers like Rainbow don't even know your private key, so we can't retrieve it for you either.
+Rainbow does not know your private key, so we can't retrieve it for you either.

 Instead, you need to personally backup your private key and/or secret phrase.
 There are many ways of doing this, and each method gives you a different level of protection.
 Here are a few examples:

-- Rainbow’s Google Drive Backup feature for iOS
+- Rainbow’s Google Drive Backup feature for Android ⭐ Recommended

 - Password Manager like 1Password